When you think of Labradors, it’s hard not to imagine a Yellow Lab even though this popular breed comes in three colors.

 Male Labs should be around 22.5 to 24.5 inches (57 – 62 cm) and weigh 65 to 80 lbs (27 – 36 kg).
 Females are usually 21.5 to 23.5 inches (54 – 60 cm) tall and weigh 55 to 70 lbs (25 – 32 kg).

-For more information on their size, we do have a growth chart you can refer to.
+For more information on their size, we do have a Lab Growth Chart you can refer to.

 Are White, Red, and Yellow Labs the same?